sctg-development/feedback-flow/README.md

-# Application Feedback Flow
+# Feedback Flow Application

-Feedback Flow is an application designed to manage the feedback from product testers.
+Feedback Flow is an application designed to help product testers manage their testing activities and feedback.

-This application is intended for product testers who wish to test a product and provide their opinion on it.
-The management of products offered by sellers is outside the scope of this application.
+This application is specifically built for individuals who participate in product testing programs (such as "Amazon's Testers Club"), where sellers offer free or discounted products in exchange for honest reviews.
+The management of the products offered by sellers is outside the scope of this application.

+## Star the project

+**If you find this tool useful, please consider giving it a star! 🤩**

+## Who is this for?

+This application is designed for:

+- Product testers who regularly participate in testing programs
+- Individuals who need to track multiple product testing assignments
-The application allows the tester to manage their purchases, feedback, and refunds.
+- Users who want to maintain organized records of their purchases, feedback, and refunds
+- Testers who need to provide evidence of completed reviews to receive refunds

+The application is not intended for sellers or product managers.
+It is specifically tailored for testers who need to manage their testing activities and provide proof of their work.

+The application allows testers to:

+- Track their product purchases
+- Document their feedback
+- Provide proof of published reviews
+- Monitor refund status

-Thus, in case of a dispute with a seller, the tester can prove that they have indeed purchased the product and provided their opinion on it, and that this opinion has been published by the platform.
+In case of any dispute with a seller, the tester can use this application to prove they have purchased the product, provided their opinion, and that this opinion has been published on the required platform.

 ## Template